 Robert agreed to share his borekas recipe and photos.
 I'm happy he did because I love to eat borekas (also spelled bourekas) as an appetizer or snack.
 The dough is similar to a flaky pie crust-- yum!
 I like that the dough is baked, so it's healthier than a deep-fried appetizer and just as delicious.
-Robert's borekas are filled with ground meat, but borekas can also be filled with cheese or potatoes.
+Robert's borekas are filled with ground meat, but borekas can also be filled with spinach and cheese or potatoes.
 Borekas can be assembled ahead of time and kept in the refrigerator or freezer until you are ready to bake and serve.

 Making borekas is a family affair at Robert's house.

 Come Cook with me in Italy

 discover Jewish Southern Italy